-VRSpatial requires the user to specify four locations to synthesize the solutions.
+Another small limitation of VRSpatial is that it requires the user to specify four locations to synthesize the solutions.
 Often, only the first and last locations are critical and the intermediate locations are somewhat arbitrary.
-In the future, VRSpatial can be improved to allow the user to only specify two locations and then two additional locations will be interpolated to yield useful solutions which do not suffer from order, circuit, or branch defects.
+In the future, VRSpatial can be improved to allow the user to only specify two locations and then two additional locations will be interpolated to yield useful solutions, which do not suffer from order, circuit, or branch defects.